 Manure and soil left in the hoof can create a damp, dirty environment that makes an ideal place for thrush to start.
 Keeping the hoof cleaned out may help prevent thrush from starting.
 Once thrush does set in, frequent cleaning can help it from getting worse, and any thrush remedy you are using can be applied without drawing more dirt into the area.

 Getting a good look at the bottom of the hoof helps you assess when your horse’s hooves need trimming or shoes need resetting.
 You’re also more likely to notice if a shoe is loose as you clean out your horse’s hooves.
-You may also notice things like separated laminae, heels that are getting shallow or contracted, soles that are changing and other problems that evolve slowly, but can be solved easily if caught in time.
+You may also notice things such as separated laminae, heels that are getting shallow or contracted, soles that are changing, and other problems that evolve slowly but can be solved easily if caught in time.
 Hoof cleaning time is a good time to assess the overall health of your horse’s foot.

 How to Clean a Hoof

 - Start picking out your horse’s hooves by having it tied safely.
 Crossties may be safer because they keep you away from posts and walls you could get knocked into if your horse acts up.
 Most people start on the front near side.

 - Your horse should be taught to lift its foot willingly.
 There are several ways to cue the horse.
 Some people tap on the chestnut.
 Some may twist or pull up on the chestnut, but that shouldn't be necessary.
 Others pinch lightly just above the pastern joint, along the tendon at the back.
 The horse should pick its foot up, allowing you to support the hoof in one hand—usually, the left if you’re right-handed.
 The other hand handles the hoof pick.